hivesolutions/builds/README.md

     DEV_NAME=/dev/sdb make.vdi.sh

-To create an img file of an hard drive and then install it on a device use (this command must be used with care as support for /dev/loop and write is limited and experimental):
+To create an img file of an hard drive and then install it on a device use (experimental):

     install.img.sh && sleep 10 && dd if=scudum.img of=/dev/sdb bs=1M